samixyzdev/My-Machine-Learning-notes/README.md

 learned about the difference between GPU tensor and CPU tensor(Numpy) " In PyTorch, every method that ends with an underscore (_) makes changes in-place, meaning, they will modify the underlying variable. " torch.no_grad() : tell PyTorch to “back off” and let us update our parameters without messing up with its fancy dynamic computation graph

+7/8/2025
+finished my first ML competiton on Kaggle

+7/14/2025
+some C++ learning notes:
+std:vector do not have push_front, I can only use insert(v.begin(), obj)